compbiocore/refchef/docs/usage.md

 ###**master.yaml** <a name="master.yaml"></a>

 **master.yaml overview**
-Refchef makes use of YAML files that are composed of nested entry and value pairs -- for example, the entry and value pair `common_name`: `yeast`.
+Refchef uses YAML files that are composed of nested entry and value pairs -- for example, the entry and value pair `common_name`: `yeast`.
 The spacing and indentation of the entries and values are meaningful - Refchef uses the convention of using 2 spaces to indent each subsequent level of the entries and values in the YAML.
 Additionally, the spaces and colons are important: be sure to include a `:` and space between each entry and value.
+Some entries in the yaml (`- component:`, commands under the `commands` header) will have a preceeding `-` and a space before them, which are required for Refchef to properly process the YAML.

 Example `master.yaml` before processing:
 ```yaml